THE WOMEN STEERING THE SCIENCE FOR A SUSTAINABLE FUTURE

 In January 2023 we became employee owned.
 Employee ownership is an exciting, progressive way to structure our business, that holds benefits for staff, our clients as well as suppliers and everybody else we work with.
 From now on, all employees will have a say in how the business is run and will share in the profits we generate.
 We are the fifth in a growing band of market research agencies who feel that employee ownership is the right model to secure future growth and development.

-As a dedication to creating a sustainable future and driving positive change within our industry, we are very proud to have signed up to the Market Research Society (MRS) Net Zero Pledge.
+As a dedication to creating a sustainable future and driving positive change within our industry, we are very proud to have signed up to the Market Research Society (MRS) Climate Pledge.

-By signing the MRS Net Zero Pledge we make four commitments:
+By signing the MRS Climate Pledge we make the following commitments:

 • to track and publish our carbon emissions